-The line-up of events and speakers varies greatly from year to year, but you can expect to hear presentations regarding current political and cultural situations in Latin America; topics facing Latinx/Hispanics in the U.S.; and events designed to entertain and educate.
+The line-up of events and speakers varies greatly from year to year, but you can expect to hear presentations regarding current political and cultural situations in Latin America; topics about or of importance to Latinx/Hispanics in the U.S.; and events designed to entertain and educate.
 See the links below for the full program of the 2019 LAS Week events.
 You will also find below a link to an album of images from photographer Mark Aumann, from his recent trip to Guatemala.

 Artist statement from Aumann: